serpro69/semver.kt/semantic-versioning/README.md

         defaultIncrement = Increment.MINOR
         preReleaseId = "rc"
     }
+    monorepo {
+        module("foo") {}
+        module("bar") {}
     }
+}
 ```

 ### Gradle Properties

-Some options can also be overridden via gradle properties, namely the plugin makes use of the following properties:
+The plugin makes use of the following properties:

 - `promoteRelease` - boolean type property, promotes current pre-release to a release version
 - `preRelease` - boolean type property, creates a new pre-release version from the current release
 - `increment` - string type property, sets increment for the next version
-  - setting increment via gradle property take precedence over json and plugin-extension configurations
+  - setting increment via gradle property take precedence over commit-based increments which can be configured via json and plugin-extension configurations
   - accepted values are (case-insensitive):
     - `major`
     - `minor`